-Ninja Shark - The full face mask that will take your snorkeling further
+Ninja Shark - Full face snorkel masks that take your snorkeling further

-Following customer feedback on their previous full face mask, the team at Ninja Shark have developed a whole new style of product.
-They have added a full face mask that lets you equalize to their range.
+Following customer feedback on their previous full face masks, the team at Ninja Shark have developed and released a whole new range of products.

 As well as the Equalizing Mask, Ninja Shark have a range of full face masks so you're sure to find one to suit you.